sprattj11/NHL_SHG_ALERT/README.md

 Start the live alert service:
    python3 nhl_shg_alert.py

-Press Ctrl +C to gracefully stop the service.
+Press Ctrl +C to stop the service.

 ------------------------------------------------------------
 ☁️ DEPLOYING ON RENDER